bkamins/EventSimulation.jl/docs/src/tutorial.md

 Aslo observe that we have passed second argument `7` to function `go!` which will force unconditional termination of the simulation after this moment.

-!!! note "Exercise"

-    Think what would happen if the termination time would be omitted in the expression `go!(s, 7)`.
+**Exercise**: *Think what would happen if the termination time would be omitted in the expression `go!(s, 7)`.
 How you could use function `terminate!` inside definition of `arrived` to get a similar effect as .
-What would be the difference?
+What would be the difference?*